Kablan-ASBN/Kablan-ASBN/README.md

 ## About Me

 I'm a U.S. citizen and MSc Data Science candidate with a background in Neuroscience.
-I’m currently pursuing entry-level Data Scientist roles where I can contribute meaningfully while growing toward my long-term goal of becoming a Machine Learning Engineer within the next five years.
+Currently studying in London, UK, and relocating back to the U.S. in August 2025, I’m pursuing entry-level Data Scientist roles where I can contribute meaningfully while growing toward my long-term goal of becoming a Machine Learning Engineer within the next five years.

 With a foundation in research and a deep interest in applied AI, I focus on developing practical, scalable machine-learning solutions.
 While currently pursuing my MSc in Data Science in London, UK, I will relocate back to the United States in August 2025 and am open to opportunities nationwide.